 To be eligible to win the Award, a nominee must be a resident of Canada and if an individual, must be at least 12 years of age at the time of application and cannot be an officer, director, employee or consultant of Children’s Aid Foundation of Canada.

 To be eligible to nominate an individual for the Award, applicants must be residents of Canada and at least 12 years of age at the time of application and cannot be an officer, director, employee or consultant of Children’s Aid Foundation of Canada.
-Should the applicant or nominee be under 18 years of age, a parent or legal guardian must provide consent for the applicant to nominate/ apply, and travel and be accompanied to Toronto, Ontario, to accept the Award (should the nominee be selected as an Award recipient).
+Should the applicant or nominee be under 18 years of age, a parent or legal guardian must provide consent for the applicant to nominate/ apply, and travel and be accompanied to Toronto, Ontario, to accept the Award (should the nominee be selected as a finalist).